-This approach is more powerful than the intuitive ones described at the beginning of the section because it does not reduce the data to a single value (c or r^2).
-In fact, when testing the hypothesis, all the points along the curves are used as constraints to see if the instantiated model A is capturing the individual observations.
+This approach is more powerful than the intuitive ones described at the beginning of the section, because it does not reduce the data to a single value (c or r^2).
+In fact, when the hypothesis is tested, all the points along the curves are used as constraints to see whether the instantiated model A is capturing the individual observations.

-As seen from the degrees of liberty, the test of linear hypothesis requires that the number of data set (generally, the number of subjects) be at least equal to the number of trials.
+As can be seen from the degrees of freedom, the test of the linear hypothesis requires that the number of data sets (generally, the number of subjects) be at least equal to the number of trials.
 Because a typical experiment often involves hundreds of trials, the number of subjects rapidly becomes prohibitive.
-As shown next, by collapsing the trial data into a fewer number of blocks, it allows measuring a smaller number of subjects and still have a powerful test.
+As will be shown next, collapsing the trial data into a fewer number of blocks allows one to measure a smaller number of subjects and still have a powerful test.

-Applying the test of linear hypothesis to block average data
+Applying the test of linear hypothesis to block average data.
+First, we note that after block averaging has